"EDUCATING THE MIND WITHOUT EDUCATING THE HEART IS NO EDUCATION AT ALL."

 The MDS 3.0 Refresher Course and PDPM: MDS-Related PPS Course & Updates are advanced training workshops meant for clinicians who have MDS experience but need a refresher of updates or specialized training with PPS.
 These two courses vary from a 4-hour to 8-hour schedule, depending on the latest updates from Centers for Medicare and Medicaid Services.
 Click on the MDS 3.0 Refresher Course or PDPM Course "Read More" links below for details.

-MDS classes, MDS courses and/or MDS seminars vary in location and are usually held in either special events conference rooms or at our office work space conference rooms; thus, start time may be different depending on location.
-During the COVID PHE, live stream format is the only option available.
+Live MDS classes, MDS courses and/or MDS seminars vary in location and are usually held in either special events conference rooms or at our office work space conference rooms; thus, start time may be different depending on location.
+During the COVID PHE, live stream online format is the only option available.

 Starting 2021, MDS/RAI Advisor's courses have incorporated the following: